Space Battleship Tiramisu: Manga

 Satoshi Miyakawa launched the manga, with art by Kei Itō, on Shinchosha's Kurage Bunch website on October 9, 2015.
+On January 18, 2020, it was announced the manga would end in three chapters.
+The series ended on February 28, 2020.

 Volumes

 Anime

 An anime television series adaptation premiered on April 3, 2018, and was broadcast on Tokyo MX, Sun TV, BS11, and AT-X, before streaming on Hikari TV Channel.
 The series is twenty-six episodes long and also has seven OVAs.
 The series is directed by Hiroshi Ikehata and written by Yū Satō, with animation by studio Gonzo.
 Ai Yokoyama provides character designs for the anime.
 Kaito Ishikawa (the voice actor for Subaru) performs both the opening theme song "Breakthrough" and the ending theme song "DURANDAL" for the first season.
 Crunchyroll is simulcasting the series while Funimation has licensed the series and streams it with an English dub.